Understanding Connective Tissue: A Comprehensive Concept Map

 Q: What are the main cell types found in connective tissue?

-A: Fibroblasts (produce fibers), chondrocytes (cartilage cells), osteocytes (bone cells), adipocytes (fat cells), macrophages (phagocytic cells), mast cells (release histamine), and various immune cells are commonly found in different connective tissues.
+A: Fibroblasts (produce fibers), chondrocytes (cartilage cells), osteocytes (bone cells), adipocytes (fat cells), macrophages (phagocytic cells), mast cells (release histamine), and various immune cells are commonly found in different connective tissues And that's really what it comes down to..

 Q: How does the extracellular matrix contribute to the function of connective tissue?